Pillar Guide · Microsoft Enterprise Licensing 2026

 Part 4: Windows Server and SQL Server — The Data Centre Licensing Layer

 Windows Server and SQL Server licensing remains among the most complex and error-prone areas of Microsoft licensing.
-Both products use core-based licensing models that interact with virtualisation, hybrid cloud, and Software Assurance in ways that create significant compliance risk when misunderstood.
+Both products use core-based licensing models that interact with virtualisation, hybrid cloud, and Software Assurance.

 Windows Server Licensing

 The virtualisation trap: Windows Server licensing in virtualised environments is the most common area of Microsoft audit findings.
 Each VM requires core licences for the physical host, with different rules for Standard (2 VMs per licence set) and Datacenter (unlimited VMs).
-Container licensing adds additional complexity.
 Miscounting VMs or misunderstanding the Standard Edition stacking rules generates compliance gaps that auditors identify immediately.
-For the detailed mechanics, see Windows Server core-based licensing mechanics and the CIO playbook for Windows Server and SQL Server in hybrid environments.
+See core-based licensing mechanics.

 SQL Server Licensing